-The specialty councils have been appointed to delineate the advanced knowledge, skills, and abilities for their specialty area; to determine the academic and clinical requirements for certification; and to develop the certification examinations and oversee the maintenance of specialist certification.
+Specialty councils have been appointed for each specialty to delineate the advanced knowledge, skills, and abilities for their specialty area; to determine the academic and clinical requirements for certification; and to develop the certification examinations and oversee the maintenance of specialist certification.
 Each council comprises four or five board-certified specialists in the practice area.

 1.4.
-Additional Physical Therapy Examinations
+ABPTS Board-Certification Opportunities in Physical Therapy

-Individuals interested in pursuing board certification in cardiovascular and pulmonary, geriatric, neurologic, oncologic, orthopaedic, pediatric, sports, women's health, and/or wound management physical therapy must complete the online application, accessible through APTA's Specialist Certification Program website (https://specialization.apta.org/).
+Individuals interested in pursuing board certification in cardiovascular and pulmonary, clinical electrophysiology, geriatric, neurologic, oncologic, orthopaedic, pediatric, sports, women's health, and/or wound management physical therapy through ABPTS must complete the online application, accessible through APTA's Specialist Certification Program website (https://specialization.apta.org/).